 NOT automatically charged for LSU's student medical health insurance plan:

 - Non-immigrant international students with visa status other than F and J.

-- Students who are registered as Degree Only (DO) for fall 2018.
+- Students who are registered as Degree Only (DO) for spring 2019.

 - Students on Optional Practical Training (OPT: F-1) or Academic Training who are not enrolled for credit hours.

-United HealthCare will mail out permanent student medical health insurance cards to new incoming students this Fall 2018 semester using their Baton Rouge home address listed on their MyLSU account (please keep address updated in your MyLSU account.)
+United HealthCare will mail out permanent student medical health insurance cards to new incoming students this spring 2019 semester using their Baton Rouge home address listed on their MyLSU account (please keep address updated in your MyLSU account.)
 A temporary student medical health insurance card may be downloaded by following these steps:

-7. You will be redirected to the ‘Account Home’ page, then click on ‘Generate ID Card’ under ‘Coverage History’.
+- You will be redirected to the ‘Account Home’ page, then click on ‘Generate ID Card’

 - Again, all F and J visa holders who want LSU's Student Accident and Sickness Insurance Plan should not select the plan via MyLSU or on line.
 This will cause errors on your fee bill and problems with your insurance.
 You will be automatically billed for insurance on your fee bill each and every semester you are enrolled in courses at LSU.